yueeeeeee87/Loan-Status-Analysis/README.md

 # Loan_Status_Analysis
-The main goal of this project is to identify and predict the loan status for lenders.
+The main goal of this project is to identify and predict the loan status of lenders.
-To figure out wheather the datasets has time series characteristic, two volidation methods (K-fold, TimeSplit) are also used.
+To figure out whether the dataset has time series characteristic, two validation methods (K-fold, TimeSplit) are also used.
-In this project RandomForest is the main model to predict and analyze the loan status.
+In this project, RandomForest is the main model to predict and analyze the loan status.

 ## Data Description
-The Dataset for model training includss 916567 rows and 10 columns from 2007 to 2017.
+The Dataset for model training includes 916567 rows and 10 columns from 2007 to 2017.

-### The Y vairable in the project is:
+### The Y variable in the project is:

-* loan_stat -> Including 3 status, Fully Paid, Charged Off and Default
+* loan_stat -> Including 3 status, Fully Paid, Charged Off, and Default

-#### There are 10 X vairables using in this porject:
+#### There are 10 X variables using in this project:

 * annual_inc -> Annual income
 * emp_length -> Employment length